awanaut/nomad-packs/packs/synology_csi/README.md

 You may need to create a scheduled task on start up to run this command since this does not persist through reboots.

-## License

-Licensed under the Apache License, Version 2.0 (the "License").

-You may download a copy of the License at [apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).

-See the License for the specific language governing permissions and limitations under the License.